-Imelda C. Tiongson, 57, Filipino, has been an Independent Director of the Corporation since May 7, 2020.
-She is currently the President of Opal Portfolio Investments (SPV-AMC) Inc. and she also sits in several Boards as Independent Director namely Chairperson of Prulife UK Ph, Seedin Technologies Inc., Alipay Philippines.
-She is also part of the Bangko Sentral ng Pilipinas Open Finance Oversight Committee Transition Group representing the Fintech Industry.
-In addition, she is also involved in several advocacy organizations; Trustee of the Institute of Corporate Directors (ICD), Chairwoman of the Governance Committee of the Management Association of the Philippines, Trustee of Fintech Alliance.ph and Head of Techno Ethics and Trustee of Womenbiz Ph.
-She is also a lecturer of various organizations namely; ICD and Ateneo Graduate School of Business - Center for Continuing Education.
-She previously held senior executive positions in National Australia Bank and Philippine National Bank with an aggregate total of 22 years.
-Ms. Tiongson also participated in the Technical working groups which drafted several digital/fintech related laws, the Revised Corporation Code which was enacted in 2019 and the Financial Rehabilitation and Insolvency Act of 2010.
-Ms. Tiongson obtained her Bachelor of Business in Accountancy from Royal Melbourne Institute of Technology.
-She also completed a Master Class on Remedial in Asian Institute of Management (AIM), Master Class in Blockchain/Cryptocurrency facilitated by Terrapinn and Master Class in Risk/Audit conducted by Worldbank ICD.
+Imelda C. Tiongson, Filipino, 57, has been an Independent Director of the Corporation since May 7, 2020.
+She is a Governance and Fintech Advocate and currently serves as the President of Opal Portfolio Investments (SPV-AMC) Inc. She also holds positions as an Independent Director on several Boards, namely Raslag Corporation (a publicly listed solar power company), Prulife UK Ph., and Alipay Philippines.
+In addition to her corporate roles, she is actively involved in several advocacy organizations, including serving as a Trustee of the Institute of Corporate Directors (ICD), Chairwoman of the Governance Committee of the Management Association of the Philippines, Trustee of Fintech Alliance.ph, and Trustee of Womenbiz Ph.
+She is also a lecturer for various organizations, including the Institute of Corporate Directors and the Ateneo Graduate School of Business - Center for Continuing Education.